honeycombio/buildevents/README.md

 1. `step_id` buildevents expects a build to contain steps, and each step to have commands.
 The step ID is used to help construct this tree
 1. `name` the name for this command, used in the Honeycomb UI
 1. `--` double hyphen indicates the rest of the line will be the command to run

+## Note
+`name` is most useful if it is a low-cardinality value, usually something like the name of a step in your process.
+Using a low-cardinality value makes it valuable to do things like `GROUP BY name` in your queries.

+## Differences between Classic and non-Classic environments

+For "Honeycomb Classic", `buildevents` works almost the same as it always has.
+It has added service.name in addition to service_name; both fields have the same value.

+In a non-Classic environment, there are several differences:
+* Service Name, if specified, is used as the dataset as well as both `service_name` and `service.name` fields.
+* if dataset is specified and service name is not, it will be used but will generate a warning.
+* if both are specified, service name will be used, dataset is ignored, and a warning will be emitted (except in quiet mode)
+* the command name is now sent as command_name (in classic it is sent as service_name)
+* the watch command now sets the `name` field to merely `watch` rather than a high-cardinality value, making it easier to aggregate queries across different builds